Yours Truly (band): History

 Yours Truly were formed in 2016 and self-released their debut EP Too Late for Apologies in March 2017.
 The group's debut singles "Winter" and "Strangers" received airplay on Triple J.

 "High Hopes" was released in January 2018.
 The group released their debut studio album Self Care on 18 September 2020, which debuted at number 19 on the ARIA Albums Chart.

-On 9 July 2021, the band released the single "Walk Over My Grave", followed by the single "Lights On" and their new EP "Is this what I look like?" which was released on the 15 July 2022.
+On 9 July 2021, the band released the single "Walk Over My Grave", followed by the single "Lights On" and their EP Is This What I Look Like? was released on the 15 July 2022.

-Following the release of is this what i look like?, guitarist Lachlan Cronin and drummer Bradley Cronan left the band to pursue other interests in 2023.
+Following the release of Is This What I Look Like?, guitarist Lachlan Cronin and drummer Bradley Cronan left the band to pursue other interests in 2023.

 In 2024, drummer Henry Beard joined the band and they released the single, "Call My Name".
 In May 2024, the band released "Sour" and announced their second studio album Toxic, which was released on 16 August 2024.